The importance of socially responsible mining in developing nations

 Also referred to as reclamation, this is the final stage in any project.
 Hazardous materials are removed ethically, and the surrounding area is stabilised to prevent any erosion.
 New vegetation is often added, while it’s becoming increasingly common to see a water treatment facility built to accommodate the growth of this new green area.

 This adaptation to modern societal codes of conduct has helped to keep the industry in good health – despite continued pressure from outside forces.
-Between 2022 and 2023 alone, the mining industry as a whole grew $2022.6 billion to $2145.5 billion.
-Predictions show that the number could rise to as high as $2775.5 billion by 2027.
+Between 2023 and 2024 alone, the mining industry as a whole grew $2,138.73 billion to $2,276.8 billion, an annual growth rate of 6.5%.
+Predictions show continued growth in the future, albeit at a slightly slower rate, with an annual growth rate of 5.5% expected between 2024 and 2028.
+The market for green mining is expected to grow to almost $19 billion by 2029.

-In the UK, mining is still at the forefront of most metal production, with as much as 40 million tonnes of metal imported every year from global supply chains.
-Chief amongst the destinations where these reserves are being drawn from are:
+In the UK, mining is still at the forefront of most metal production, with up to £4.26 billion of precious metals imported from global supply chains in May 2024 alone.
+Chief amongst the destinations where these reserves are being drawn from were:

 Elsewhere, figures from the US speak volumes about the pivotal role which mining still plays in the First World.
-It’s estimated that the average American uses 40,000 tonnes of newly mined materials every year, with the country generating $119 billion in revenue through the sector on an annual basis.
+It’s estimated that the average American uses 40,000 lbs of newly mined materials every year, including two tonnes of coal, with the country generating $136 billion in revenue through the sector on an annual basis.

 If the numbers tell us nothing else, it’s that mining still plays a crucial part in the progression and development of the world around us.
 This reliance on the industry makes it more important than ever to do what we can to operate using sustainable practices.